Sounds of Germany

 Coordination the topics of the different videos

 The four destination partners, Stuttgart, Leipzig, Düsseldorf, and Berlin must of course be treated equally.
+Understanding the target audience was crucial in ensuring that each city’s unique characteristics were effectively highlighted.
 Therefore, the clips all start similarly with putting on the headphones.
 The creative idea behind this is also that the sound jumps from stereo to 3D audio so that the user can directly hear the difference from conventional movie picture soundtracks.
 In the trailer, however, no city should be immediately recognizable, but rather typical German pictures and sounds should be heard.

 The cities should also not be too similar and should stand for themselves.
 Drone shots, epic music, time-lapse.
 This has already been done enough in connection with tourism.
 Therefore, each partner should name about eight POIs (points of interest), which should be present in the video.
 It was also pleasing how the partners viewed their own sights from a nine-point of view or rather listening angles.
 This enabled me to apply the concept to the different cities and to work out a certain stringency among the videos with an individual touch at the same time.